 - Gather and organize briefing materials in advance of meetings;

 - Occasional travel may be required.

 - Bachelor’s degree from a four-year college or university and three to five years of relevant experience and/or training, or equivalent combination of education and experience;

-- Office management and executive assistant experience required;
+- Office management and experience providing executive support required;

 - Basic financial expertise and budgeting background helpful;

 - Excellent written, verbal, organizational, analytical, and interpersonal skills;